Slow Braised Lamb Shank with Coratina & Malbec Wine Reduction

 1 large carrot, finely diced

-3 C robust red wine such as Malbec
+3 c. robust red wine, such as malbec

-Rachel Bradley-Gomez
+Author: Rachel Bradley-Gomez